 The branding process is much more than just cranking out a logo and pasting it on everything.

 That’s why, for many, there’s a lot of confusion about what your brand is and what it means.
-And there’s even more confusion about where to even begin your branding process journey.
+And there’s even more confusion about where to begin your branding journey.

 We’re here to put those questions to bed.

 So let’s start with a quick refresher on branding.
 In simplest terms, your brand is your company’s reputation.
-And, of course, your reputation is the perception people have of your business.
-By extension, this means your brand is the sum of how your audience perceives your business.
-And while you do not have direct control over their final perception — you do have full control over the actions your business can take to influence and sway those perceptions a certain way.
+And, of course, your reputation is people’s perception of your business.
+By extension, your brand is the sum of how your audience perceives your business.
+And while you do not have direct control over their final perception — you have complete control over the actions your business can take to influence and sway those perceptions a certain way.

 That process of swaying those perceptions a certain way is called branding (which includes your brand strategy).
-And since those perceptions will make or break whether they decide to buy into your business or not, they’re pretty important!
+And since those perceptions will make or break whether they decide to buy into your business, they’re pretty important!

 This is why it’s all the more important to start the branding process for your business the right way.

 Unfortunately, a lot of businesses begin with an ineffective approach to their branding.
-Bad strategy can stem from a variety of factors: be it insufficient budget, time constraints, or being consulted by someone with little or no experience with branding strategy.
-Having a disjointed approach, unsurprisingly, results in a confused perception of your brand.
-Which leads to people not taking you seriously.
+Lousy strategy can stem from various factors: insufficient budget, time constraints, or being consulted by someone with little or no experience with branding strategy.
+Unsurprisingly, a disjointed approach results in a confused perception of your brand, which leads to people not taking you seriously.

 To illustrate, imagine you decide to wear mismatched clothes on your first date.
 You’ve chosen to wear a suit jacket, swimming shorts, and steel-toe boots — and while there’s a time and a place for each of these, they probably don’t belong together as an outfit.

 Implementing the right approach to the branding process is a lot like having a wardrobe for your business that’s filled with consistently crisp suits.
-That way, regardless of which suit you choose — you know your business will be looking sharp and dressed to impress.
+That way, regardless of your chosen suit, you know your business will look sharp and dressed to impress.